lloydshair/Zombie-Duck-Hunt/README.md

 # Zombie-Duck-Hunt
+Created by Alisha Velji & Vaniya Sharma for IMD3006

 # Overview
 Zombie Duck Hunt is a fast-paced, 2D top-down arcade shooter game developed using Openframeworks and C/C++ programming.
 In the game, the player takes on the role of a heroic duck who defends and saves its pond from an endless swarm of zombie ducks and other enemies.
 The game challenges players to survive waves of enemies while collecting power-ups to enhance their abilities.
 As the game progresses, waves become more challenging with faster and tougher enemies.